 Following elution of the IgG1 Fabs, all these intact 45–53-kDa Fab molecules were subjected to reversed-phase LC-MS. All individual Fab fragments were subsequently characterized by their distinctive mass and chromatography retention time.
-In our analyses, we spiked-in two monoclonal IgG1 antibodies (Table S1, mAbs #1 and #2) of known sequence at a defined concentration.
+In our analyses, we spiked-in two monoclonal IgG1 antibodies (\textbf{Data \ref{tab:tabdummy3.1}}, mAbs #1 and #2) of known sequence at a defined concentration.
 These mAbs were used as internal standards for mass and retention time calibration and quantification of all the other distinctive plasma IgG1 clones.
 This also allowed us to calculate the precision and accuracy of retention time, mass, and quantification in our measurements as illustrated in \textbf{\autoref{fig:figs3.1}A}.

-Using a mixture of six monoclonal antibodies (Table S1) spiked into a single-donor plasma background, we furthermore observed linear relationship between (1) the quantity of mAbs that were spiked into the plasma sample, and (2) the quantity that is observed (R\textsuperscript{2} = 0.99, \textbf{\autoref{fig:figs3.1}B}), using a dilution/titration with 4,000, 800, 200, and 20 ng per mAb.
+Using a mixture of six monoclonal antibodies (\textbf{Data \ref{tab:tabdummy3.1}}) spiked into a single-donor plasma background, we furthermore observed linear relationship between (1) the quantity of mAbs that were spiked into the plasma sample, and (2) the quantity that is observed (R\textsuperscript{2} = 0.99, \textbf{\autoref{fig:figs3.1}B}), using a dilution/titration with 4,000, 800, 200, and 20 ng per mAb.
 Of note, no discrepancy was observed for the Fab glycosylated mAb as compared to the other mAbs.
 To evaluate the repeatability (technical replicate and sample preparation replicate), the 100 most abundant plasma-derived clones in this sample were quantified in multiple replicates (\textbf{\autoref{fig:figs3.1}C}).
 Finally, one of the samples was injected three times to serve as injection replicates (\textbf{\autoref{fig:figs3.1}C}, #1).
 From all these validation experiments, we concluded that, by using the approach depicted here (\textbf{\autoref{fig:fig3.1}}), the repertoire of Fab clones could be accurately and reproducibly determined from as little as 10 μL of plasma obtained from a single donor at a single time point.

 !!Plasma IgG1 repertoires are dominated by a few clones

-Next, we analyzed in parallel a set of 32 plasma samples obtained from eight patients of the Dutch molecular diagnosis and risk stratification of sepsis (MARS) cohort (\textbf{\autoref{fig:fig3.1}A}; Table S2).
+Next, we analyzed in parallel a set of 32 plasma samples obtained from eight patients of the Dutch molecular diagnosis and risk stratification of sepsis (MARS) cohort (\textbf{\autoref{fig:fig3.1}A}; \textbf{Data \ref{tab:tabdummy3.2}}).
 All these patients underwent major gastrointestinal surgery and subsequently developed an infectious complication (i.e., anastomotic leakage or pneumonia) resulting in sepsis.
 Plasma samples were obtained from the patients at four different stages: within 24 h of surgery when no signs of sepsis were present (sample T1; between t = −19 and t = −2 days), on two consecutive days after onset of sepsis (samples T2 and T3; t = 0 and t = 1 day), and upon intensive care unit (ICU) discharge, when the sepsis had been resolved (sample T4; between t = 3 and t = 61 days) (\textbf{\autoref{fig:fig3.1}A}).
 In addition, to monitor the nature of the plasma IgG1 repertoire in healthy donors, we performed an identical analysis on two sets of three sequential healthy donor plasma samples, each collected roughly 1 month apart.

-In marked contrast to expectations of extensive IgG1 diversity, we observed that all the LC-MS profiles of IgG1 Fab molecules were dominated by just a few dozen peaks, both in the 32 sepsis plasma samples as well as in the six plasma samples of the healthy donors (Data S1 and S2).
-In each of the LC-MS runs, we could pick up distinctive IgG1 signals of between 35 and 543 in abundance dominant clones (median 196; Data S1) that we distinguished by their masses in Dalton and retention times (RT) in minutes.
+In marked contrast to expectations of extensive IgG1 diversity, we observed that all the LC-MS profiles of IgG1 Fab molecules were dominated by just a few dozen peaks, both in the 32 sepsis plasma samples as well as in the six plasma samples of the healthy donors (\textbf{Data \ref{data:datadummy3.1} and \ref{data:datadummy3.2}}).
+In each of the LC-MS runs, we could pick up distinctive IgG1 signals of between 35 and 543 in abundance dominant clones (median 196; \textbf{Data \ref{data:datadummy3.1}}) that we distinguished by their masses in Dalton and retention times (RT) in minutes.
 Each detected clone was given a unique identifier: \textsuperscript{RT} # \textsubscript{mass}.